Mic92/python-mpd2/doc/topics/commands.rst

               the list of stored playlists.
 This behavior is deprecated; use "listplaylists" instead.

+              This command may be used to list metadata of remote files (e.g. URI beginning with "http://" or "smb://").

               Clients that are connected via UNIX domain socket may use this command to read the tags of an arbitrary local file (URI beginning with "file:///").